learn-co-curriculum/rack-intro/README.md

 run Application.new
 ```

 To run this code we then run `rackup config.ru`.
-If you're using an Integrated Development Environment, such as Nitrous, you may need to use `rackup config.ru -b 0.0.0.0`.
+If you're using an Integrated Development Environment, such as Nitrous, you may need to use `rackup config.ru -b 0.0.0.0` or `rackup config.ru --host 0.0.0.0`.
 Everything goes as planned, you'll see:

 ```
 [2015-11-27 16:48:22] INFO  WEBrick 1.3.1